dhlab-epfl/GlobalAtlas-qgis/README.md

 # TimeMachineGlobal Plugin

-This plugin is intended to edit the database of the Time Machine Global database.
+This is a QGIS plugin to display and edit the Global Atlas database.

 It ships a QGIS project which must be used to use the plugin.

+See the screencast for a small preview.

 <!-- MarkdownTOC depth=3 -->